Incomparable Billy Bishop

 Filescamp aerodrome at 3:57AM and flew into what was until 1982, accepted

 history.
 Since the production by the NFB of "The Kid Who Couldn't

-Miss," Air Marshal Bishop's entire WWI combat career has been thrown
+Miss," Air Marshal Bishop's entire WWI combat record has been thrown

 What I have attempted to show in these pages, is that his record is not as controversial as some would have us believe.
-But rather than take me at my word, read what I have, create qr codes, do your own research and see if you agree or disagree with me.
+But rather than take me at my word, read what I have discovered, and recorded here.
+Then do your own research and see if you agree or disagree with me.

 My conclusion, sure Billy Bishop overclaimed on some of his victories.
 Very few air combat pilots haven't .
 Ask any air historian and they'll tell you that most, if not all combat pilots are prone to overclaiming.
 In the heat of battle anything can and does happen.
 But I don't believe that Billy Bishop purposely lied about his claims as some would have us believe.

 I think he truly deserved every medal and honour that he was awarded.
 If for no other reason than just climbing into those aeroplanes made of cloth, wood and wire.